-Wind Ensemble

-Prerequisite: Previous band experience and/or approval from teacher
+Wind Ensemble Grades 9-12 1 credit Prerequisite: Previous band experience and/or approval from teacher

 This course is designed for the development of skills through study and performance of standard band, ensemble, and solo literature.
 Performance opportunities may include school concerts, chapels, pep band, marching band, and community or church performances.
 Discussion of the spiritual characteristics of music is also included.
 Necessary equipment and materials include an instrument, reeds for woodwind instruments, oil for brass instruments, and drum sticks for percussionists.